mathiasvh/GB-project/README.md

 # GB2016
-Repository consisting files from the project of Gegevensbanken 2016 at KULeuven
+Repository containing files from the project of Gegevensbanken 2016 at KULeuven.